images into one of 10 classes and was trained with ConvNetJS

 Can I work in groups for the Final Project?

-Yes, in groups of up to two people.
+Yes, in groups of up to three people.

 I have a question about the class.
 What is the best way to reach the course staff?